 Usually, warts fade away or disappear sometime after they appear, and without any medical intervention.
 However, you may try these remedies to help speed up the process.
 While most of the remedies lack research-based evidence to prove their effectiveness, anecdotal evidence suggests that they work.

 There is no guaranteed method to prevent warts.
 However, you can take a few precautions to reduce the chances of contracting HPV.
 Remember that these tips will minimize the risk, but not eliminate it.

 - Ask your children to wash their hands always after touching damp things or places.
-For instance, if your kid touches the monkey bars that were earlier touched by a kid with a cut or bruise, the virus transmits to him.
+For instance, if your child touches the monkey bars that were earlier touched by a child with a cut or bruise, the virus transmits to him.

 - Encourage them to wear footwear when they play outside, to reduce the risk of plantar warts.